This article has been updated since its initial publication on Dec. 1, 2003.

 The real deal

-Granted, the actual difference in return is modest, but the real importance here lies in the fact that the utility investors took on substantially lower risk to achieve their return, making the difference on a risk-adjusted basis much more meaningful.
+Granted, the actual difference in return is modest, but the real importance here lies in the fact that the utility investors took on substantially less risk to achieve their return, making the difference on a risk-adjusted basis much more meaningful.

 Indeed, the utility index beat the Nasdaq while incurring about half its volatility.
 The bottom line: During this period, Nasdaq investors were not adequately compensated for the amount of risk they took on, so don't take unnecessary risks in your portfolio.
 In the end, one could have achieved a higher total return, experienced far less price fluctuation, and maintained a substantially higher level of income by owning the boring, old utility index.